-Sultan Kebab is a specialty store with Turkish Kebab cooked by an original Turkish chef and they have given life to its local taste followed by various desserts.
+Sultan Kebab is a specialty store with Turkish Kebab cooked by an original Turkish chef and they have given life to its Turkish taste followed by various desserts.
 Their mackerel kebab is loved by local Korean customers and they use Halal ingredients.

 Another best thing about this restaurant is that it can be found right when you get off from Itaewon station.

 Salam is a Turkish restaurant located very closely by the Mosque, the very first Turkish restaurant in Korea, and also an unique place that is Halal-certificated.
 The owner is a Muslim-Korean and two other Turkish chefs are in charge of the kitchen.

 Their best seller is Kebab but Korean customers are more into their Chicken Shish and Turkish Pizza.
 The taste can be judged by the Salam table d'hôte menu served with all from salad to sweet Turkish cookies.

 The authentic Turkish cuisines re-created in Korea are quite famous even by the Muslim tourists and the Salam Bakery right next door is a good place to look for fine bread as well.